iamveronica/fototype/README.md

 http://veganbunny.com/projects/fireworksfototype/Fotos.htm

-This is an Adobe Fireworks Wireframe for an iPhone app that I created in 2012 for a college class.
+This is an Adobe Fireworks Wireframe for an iPhone app that I created in 2011 for a college class.

+Please visit the link above for an interactive wireframe.

 ![fotos](http://veganbunny.com/portfolio/images/fototype/fotos.png)